Felix Robertson: Early life

 Felix Robertson was born on January 11, 1781, at the fort Freeland's Station, which was later commemorated as a neighborhood of Nashville.
 He was born to General James Robertson and his wife Charlotte Reeves, who had arrived with the first large group of settlers in Middle Tennessee.
 He was the first known white child born in the settlement now called Nashville, while his father is regarded as the "Father of Tennessee" in history books.

 Robertson studied medicine under the direction of Benjamin Rush at the University of Pennsylvania, where he received his M.D. degree in 1806.

 Career

 Robertson practiced medicine in Nashville for forty years.
+He was credited with pioneering the use of quinine in Tennessee.
 He served as Mayor of Nashville from 1818 to 1819 as well as from 1827–1829.
 He later took part in Robertson's Colony with his cousin Sterling C. Robertson, but they returned to Tennessee.
 He delivered a speech at the 26th annual meeting of the Tennessee Medical Society detailing the early physicians and medical practices in the early settlement of Nashville.
 He went on to work as a professor of medicine at the former University of Nashville.
 He served as director of the Medical Society of Tennessee from 1834 through 1840 and again in 1853 for two years.
 He was a close friend and personal doctor of President Andrew Jackson (1767–1845).
 He worked on his 1828 presidential campaign.